aws-samples/aws-media-services-simple-live-workflow/4-BrowserPage/README.md

 1. Navigate to the AWS Elemental MediaPackage console.
 2. Select a channel you created previously.
 3. Find the origin endpoint on the channel page.
+4. To test playback through the CloudFront distribution that got created by MediaPackage in the earlier module, click on the **Show CloudFront URL** link.
-4. Select and copy the URL for the endpoint.
+5. Select and copy the URL for the endpoint.
 See the image below.

 ![alt](endpoint-url.png)

 5. Paste the URL into the player you are using.
 If you are not sure how to begin playback, check the documentation of the player.

-Review the previous two modules if your video stream doesn't start within a few seconds.
+Make sure that the CloudFront distribution is in a deployed state, if you are using the CloudFront URL for playback.
+If it is deployed and video is not playing back, review the previous two modules.

 ## Try the Browser Page Using the Default Endpoint